sialcasa/Swing2JavaFXHacking/README.md

-#####This fork of Swing application, gives you an impression, which technical possabilities you have, when you migrate Swing to JavaFX.
+#####This fork of a random Swing application gives you an impression, which technical possabilities you have, when you migrate Swing to JavaFX.
 You find more details and a tutorial in the screencast below.#####

 If you have further questions or migration support requests, just give me a ping (alexander.casall@saxsys.de)